Jason-Staats/up-or-on-the-rocks/README.md

 a pre-pandemic peak of 12.3 million by late 2019
 - The COVID-19 pandemic caused a loss of more than 5 million jobs in a matter of weeks in spring 2020
-- Recovery was relatively swift compared to many other sectors, with employment returning to pre-pandemic levels by mid-2023
+- Recovery was relatively rapid within the sector, with employment returning to pre-pandemic levels by mid-2023
 - The series has plateaued near 12.2 million since 2023, suggesting the post-pandemic rebound may have run its course
 - A consistent seasonal pattern persists across all years, with employment peaking in